 Seek Help On an Immediate Basis

-If you notice anything out of the ordinary, call an optometrist for eye care.
+If you notice anything out of the ordinary, contact an optometrist for eye care.
 Blurry or fuzzy vision, double vision or eye pain can signal the need for eye care right away.
 For the best eye care, call The Eyewear Place to make an appointment!
-The Eyewear Place is located in Fort McMurray.
-Your eye doctor at our location will provide expert eye care services.
+The Eyewear Place will provide expert eye care services in Fort McMurray.